 A majority of post-war Jewry was heavily traumatised by the fact that one of every three Jews alive in September 1939 had been murdered by the Nazis within a period of less than six years.
-Many supported the founding of the State of Israel in 1948.

 Most surviving Bundists continue to hold the Israeli government and army to the same high standards that they demand of other nation states.
 They also insist that Jews have the right to live in whatever country they choose and that they have a responsibility to develop Jewish life and culture wherever they choose to live.

 There has been a Bund organisation in Melbourne, Australia, since the mid-1920s, when immigrants from Eastern Europe established the Bund in Melbourne.
 Our members demonstrated unusual versatility, while still adhering to the three Bundist platforms.
 First convening in 1928, the Melbourne group was led by Sender Burstin.
 Jacob Waks, arriving in 1940, was a central ‘revered’ figure who linked the Bund to the Australian Labor Party during World War Two and influenced Arthur Calwell, Minister for Immigration, to provide Australian visas for Jewish displaced persons following the war.